Michael James Boddicker

 - Born August 23, 1957 in Cedar Rapids, IA USA

 Pitcher Mike Boddicker built a successful major league career less on overwhelming stuff and more on guile and out-thinking hitters.
 Boddicker had a fastball that topped out in the high-80s, but threw a variety of curveballs at different speeds (in his New Historical Baseball Abstract, Bill James named Boddicker’s curve the best of the 1980s) and a unique "foshball" that baffled American League hitters.
 By changing speeds, throwing pitches at different angles, and keeping batters off balance, Boddicker was able to frustrate opponents.
 Rod Carew once described Boddicker’s pitching repertoire as "worse garbage than the stuff I take out at night," but it smelled sweet to the 1983 Orioles, as Boddicker helped them win a world championship in his rookie season.

 Boddicker hailed from the small town of Norway, Iowa (pop.
 633).
 When he became a big league star, much was made of the fact that he had spent previous winters working in grain elevators in Norway for $4.50 an hour.
 He was drafted by the Montreal Expos out of high school in the 1975 amateur draft, but chose to enroll at the University of Iowa instead.
-Boddicker was named to the third-team All-Big 10 team as a third baseman after his freshman year at Iowa.
-He decided to concentrate on pitching after that season.
+Boddicker was named to the third-team All-Big 10 team as a third baseman after his freshman year, but decided to concentrate on pitching after that season.
 In his junior year, 1978, he led the NCAA with 11.5 strikeouts per 9 innings.
 He signed as a 6th round pick in the 1978 amateur draft with the Baltimore Orioles and scout Joe Bowman.
-15 weeks later, he was playing in AAA for the Rochester Red Wings.
+Fifteen weeks later, he was playing in AAA for the Rochester Red Wings.
 He would be stuck at Rochester for most of the next four years, although he made brief appearances in Baltimore in 1980, 1981, and 1982.
 There were reports that Earl Weaver was not impressed with Boddicker’s stuff and he seemed to be cast in the role as the last guy off the staff.